APNewsBreak: Kobach sought pardon for VP of corporate donor

 TOPEKA, Kan. — Kansas Secretary of State Kris Kobach unsuccessfully sought a governor’s pardon for a corporate campaign donor’s vice president whose crime, police said, involved threatening a cab driver by putting a gun to his head.

-Kobach, a Republican and leading candidate for Kansas governor, approached then-GOP Gov. Sam Brownback’s chief counsel about clemency for Kansas City-area resident Ryan Bader in August 2017, state records show.
-Kobach was Bader’s attorney and initiated the pardon request three years after a state judge expunged the attempted robbery case from Bader’s record.
+Kobach, a Republican and leading candidate for Kansas governor, approached then-GOP Gov. Sam Brownback’s chief counsel about clemency for Kansas City-area resident Ryan Bader in August 2017, state records obtained by The Associated Press show.
+Kobach was Bader’s private attorney and wasn’t formally acting in his state role when he initiated the pardon request three years after a state judge expunged the attempted robbery case from Bader’s record.

 Kobach has built a national profile by advocating tough policies against illegal immigration and championing strong voter identification requirements that have put him at the center of multiple lawsuits.
 He has advised President Donald Trump and was vice chairman of Trump’s now disbanded commission on election fraud.